On existential definitions of C.E. subsets of rings of functions of characteristic 0: Finite-fold Diophantine Definition of C.E. Sets of Polynomial Rings over Totally Real Fields of Constants

 Conversely suppose Conditions \eqref{it:par}-\eqref{it:val} are satisfied for some natural numbers $c, d, n, b$ and integers $v_1,\ldots, v_r$.
 In this case we have to prove that $F = P_n$.
 From conditions \eqref{it:par} and \eqref{it:val} it follows that

 Thus, if $F \not = P_n$, there is some $S \in O_k[T]\not =0$ such that

-Now by Condition \eqref{it:pos}, it is the case that $F$ has degree at most $d + 1$, while $P_n$ has degree $d$ (by Condition \eqref{it:par}) and hence $S$ has degree at most $d$.
+Now by Condition \eqref{it:pos}, it is the case that $F$ has degree at most $d + 1$, while $P_n$ has degree $d$ (by Condition \eqref{it:par}), and hence, $S$ has degree at most $d$.
 So for some integer $k$ with $0\leq k \leq d$, we have $S(k) \not = 0$.
 Now for at least one real embedding $\sigma$ we have

 (since $k \leq d$ and the fact that given an algebraic integer $a$ in a totally real number field, $a \not= 0$, there is at least one real embedding such that $|\sigma(a)| \geq 1$).
-At the same time, by Parts \eqref{par:4} and \eqref{par:5} of the definition of the relation Par, for any real embedding $\sigma$ we have, for all integers $x$ with $0 \leq x \leq d$ :
+At the same time, again by Condition \eqref{it:pos} of the lemma and by Part \eqref{par:5} of the definition of the relation Par, for any real embedding $\sigma$ we have, for all integers $x$ with $0 \leq x \leq d$ :

 and

 and hence